-An exploration of communication issues that affect congregations and ministry organisations today, including interpreting the Bible and preaching in an increasingly secular world, as well as digital and online communication.
+An exploration of communication issues that affect congregations and ministry organisations today, including interpreting the Bible and preaching in an increasingly secular world.

 |Paper title||Preaching and Communication in a Contemporary Context|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - One 200-level PAST or PASX paper